Vendors & Designers

 Shearing Crafts

-I am a sheep shearer covering Aberdeen and Moray, specialising in pets and small flocks.
-These fleeces – which I collect all summer – are the raw materials for my wet felted rugs.
+Pam is a sheep shearer covering Aberdeen and Moray, specialising in pets and small flocks.
+The fleeces – which she collects all summer – are the raw materials for her wet felted rugs.
 They look like traditional sheepskins but are 100% wool, made by hand using soap and water.
 They are sustainable, eco-friendly and washable.
-I will also have local raw fleece and carded batts.
+Shearing Cratfs will also have local raw fleece and carded batts.

 theforthstitcher